po1sigala/live/01-Class-Content/16-Project-2-Contd/04-Career-Connection/README.md

 Update your LinkedIn profile with your new skills and technologies and make sure that you include a strong bio statement, a professional photo, and links to your Github profile and portfolio.

-### Prepare for the Technical Interview

-Many companies use algorithm questions during the technical interview.
-We strongly recommend that you practice these.
-Doing so will prepare you to handle some of the most common questions in an interview or promotion discussion.

-Please refer to the class repository to find these algorithms:

-- Coding Algorithm #1: Missing Number

-- Coding Algorithm #2: Left Rotation

-- Coding Algorithm #3: Ransom Note

 ### Career Services Events

 ![Career Services Online Events graphic](./assets/online-events.png)